Ghormeh Sabzi ~ Persian Herb Stew

 “Listen to me, you can’t have Ghormeh Sabzi without rice.
 It’s too strong of a stew.”

 Just then the young waiter approached our table to take our drink and food order.
-I asked for the usual: Dough for drink; The Sous Chef asked for a soft drink.
+I asked for the usual: Doogh for drink; The Sous Chef asked for a soft drink.
 When time came to order our food I went ahead and ordered Jujeh Kabob and The Sous Chef did the unthinkable.
 He ordered Ghormeh Sabzi with salad….no rice.

 The waiter’s expression of disbelief was priceless!